 - using the downloads and links on these pages

 - contacting us at firstname.lastname@example.org.

-NIHR is an active contributor to the Researchfish Funders Group.
-Researchers can contribute to ongoing development of the Researchfish system through the Researchers User Group.
+The NIHR is an active contributor to the Researchfish Steering Board.
+Researchers and research organisations can contribute to ongoing development of the Researchfish system through the various User Groups.
 Contact Researchfish for more information.
 Recent developments that the NIHR has played a part in include: